-The Sheep Mountain Project includes the Congo Pit, comprised of the Congo, North Gap, and South Congo areas, a proposed heap leach facility, and the reopening of the existing underground facility (the "Sheep Underground"), which includes the Sheep I and Sheep II underground areas.
+The Sheep Mountain Project includes the open pit Congo Pit, comprised of the Congo, North Gap, and South Congo areas, a proposed heap leach facility, and the reopening of the existing underground facility (the "Sheep Underground"), which includes the Sheep I and Sheep II underground areas.
 Although alternatives were considered in the past, the current recommended recovery method is the processing of extracted materials via an on-site heap leach facility.
 Material from the underground and open pit operations are expected to be commingled at the stockpile site located near the underground portal and in close proximity to the pit.

 At the stockpile, the mineralized material will be sized if needed, blended, and then conveyed via a covered overland conveyor system to the heap leach pad where it will be stacked on a double lined pad for leaching.
 The primary lixiviant will be sulfuric acid.
-Concentrated leach solution will be collected by gravity in a double lined collection pond and then transferred to the mineral processing facility for extraction and drying.
-The final product produced will be uranium concentrate (U_3O_8 , also known as "yellowcake").
+Pregnant leach solution ("PLS") will be collected by gravity in a double lined collection pond and then transferred to the mineral processing facility for extraction and drying.
+The final product will be uranium concentrate (U3O8, also known as "yellowcake").
 Energy Fuels owns the Mill and the Nichols Ranch Plant, which creates the option to transport loaded resin to either of those facilities for stripping, and to the Mill for drying, and packaging of yellowcake.

 The mineral properties at the Sheep Mountain Project are comprised of 218 unpatented mining claims on land administered by the BLM, and approximately 640 acres within a State of Wyoming lease.
 The combination of the mineral holdings comprises approximately 5,055 acres.
+Total holding costs for 2022 were \$38,581.

 In February 2012, Energy Fuels purchased 320 acres of private surface overlaying some of the federal minerals covered by 18 of the claims.
-The purchased parcel includes the SW1⁄4 Section 28 and SE1⁄4, E1⁄2 SW1⁄4, and NW1⁄4 SW1⁄4 Section 29, T28N, R92W.
+The purchased parcel includes the SW1⁄2 Section 28 and SE1⁄2, E1⁄2 SW1⁄2, and NW1⁄2 SW1⁄2 Section 29, T28N, R92W.
 A final payment of \$5,000 was made in January 2016 for the purchased parcel.
-The combination of land holdings gives Energy Fuels mineral rights to resources as defined in the Congo Pit and the Sheep Underground areas. he Company increased the Sheep Mountain property size by 26 unpatented mining claims (approximately 520 acres) through the acquisition of Strathmore.
+The combination of land holdings gives Energy Fuels mineral rights to resources as defined in the Congo Pit and the Sheep Underground areas.
+The Company increased the Sheep Mountain property size by 26 unpatented mining claims (approximately 520 acres) through the acquisition of Strathmore.
 These contiguous claims form a larger buffer, with potential for additional uranium resources, along the west side of the Sheep Mountain Project.

 To maintain these mineral rights, the Company must comply with the lease provisions, including annual payments with respect to the State of Wyoming leases; BLM and Fremont County, as well as Wyoming filing and/or annual payment requirements to maintain the validity of the unpatented mining lode claims as follows.
 Mining claims are subject to annual filing requirements and payment of a fee of \$165 per claim.
 Unpatented mining claims expire annually but are subject to indefinite annual renewal by filing appropriate documents and paying the fees described above.
-ML 0-15536 will expire on January 1, 2024.
+Wyoming State Mineral Lease ("ML") 0-15536 will expire on January 1, 2024.
 Annual payments to maintain ML 0-15536 are \$2,560 per year.

 The original claims owned by Western Nuclear in the Sheep Mountain Project are subject to an overall sliding scale royalty of 1% to 4% due to Western Nuclear, based on the Nuclear Exchange Corporation Exchange ("NUEXCO") Value.
 Claims which were not included in the agreement are not subject to this royalty.
-Under Wyoming State Lease ML 0-15536, there is a royalty of 5% of the quantity or gross realization value of the U_3O_8 , based on the total arms-length consideration received for uranium products sold.
+Under Wyoming State Lease ML 0-15536, there is a royalty of 5% of the quantity or gross realization value of the U3O8, based on the total arms-length consideration received for uranium products sold.